 The 2013 analysis excludes the results of the held for sale life insurance business of Japan.
 The 2012 comparative results have been presented on a consistent basis.
-The results of Japan Life business excluded were half year 2013: profit of £5 million, half year 2012: £nil and full year 2012: loss of £(2) million. (ii) - $(iii) \quad \text{The Group has adopted new accounting standards on joint arrangements as described in note B. The only impact of the resulting change on the analysis}$ above is to deduct the associated tax expense from the joint ventures' operating profit by treating it as an administration expense.
-This contributed to an administration of the profit of the prof $additional\, expense, as\, follows:$
+The results of Japan Life business excluded were half year 2013: profit of £5 million, half year 2012: £nil and full year 2012: loss of £(2) million. - $(iii) \quad \text{The Group has adopted new accounting standards on joint arrangements as described in note B. The only impact of the resulting change on the analysis}$ above is to deduct the associated tax expense from the joint ventures' operating profit by treating it as an administration expense.
+This contributed to an administration expense from the point ventures' operating profit by treating it as an administration expense.
+This contributed to an administration expense from the point ventures' operating profit by treating it as an administration expense.
+This contributed to an administration expense from the point ventures' operating profit by treating it as an administration expense.
+This contributed to an administration expense from the point ventures operating profit by treating it as an administration expense.
+This contributed to an administration expense from the point ventures operating profit by treating it as an administration expense.
+This contributed to an administration expense from the point ventures of the point of the point ventures $additional\,expense, as\,follows:$